Working with boroughs

 There are different rules depending on the type of production you are running.

 If your filming is likely to cause an obstruction then you need to submit a filming application to the relevant local authority through the Borough Film Service.

 If your filming will not cause any obstruction you are not legally required to gain a license or any official permission.
 However, we strongly recommend that anyone filming in London contact the relevant Borough Film Service.
 This is the only way to ensure there will not be problems on the day.

 If your production is considered to be causing an obstruction and you do not have permission to film then you could be stopped on the day.

 It is best to make your initial enquiry by phone and then apply formally.

-The time required to process your application varies depending on:
+The time required to process your application varies depending on factors including:

 - The size of your production

 - A minimum of three days for small crews